-For the uninitiated, HVAC stands for heating, ventilation and air-conditioning, and the HVAC system consists of the heating and cooling units, blower, air ducts, return grills, vents and the air filter that provide heating and cooling to your home.
+For the uninitiated, HVAC stands for heating, ventilation and air-conditioning.
+The HVAC system consists of the heating and cooling units, blower, air ducts, return grills, vents and the air filter that provide heating and cooling to your home.

 It’s normal for your HVAC system to hum as it works, but when you begin hearing unusual, worrisome noises, it’s time to investigate.
-The system meanders throughout your home, so it may be difficult to pinpoint the source of the noise, so check the various system components.
+The system meanders throughout your home, so it may be difficult to pinpoint the source of the noise.
+Check the various system components in turn.

 Sometimes, an HVAC noise may simply indicate that maintenance is needed, but it can also signal the need for the replacement or repair of parts.
 Don’t ignore such noises; even if there’s only a minor problem, leaving it to fester could mean major, more expensive damage in the future.